-Since last year, the Limb Kind Foundation has conducted a prosthetic program in three different countries: Haiti, Philippines, and Ethiopia.
+Since last year the Limb Kind Foundation, a NYC based non-profit working to provide prosthesis to children in need, has conducted a prosthetic program in three different countries: Haiti, Philippines, and Ethiopia.
 These missions provide relief, free prosthesis and guidance for children who suffer limb loss, and to provide support and prosthetic care information for families and communities.

 Above all else, building each patient with confidence is Limb Kind's number one goal.
 Twelve-year-old Mahlet is a below the knee, right leg amputee from Addis Ababa, Ethiopia.
 Limb Kind was able to help by providing her with a new prosthesis, because her current prosthesis did not fit her properly and gave her discomfort.